Joanna KeelMay 22, 2024

 Resource: Career Site Essentials: How UScellular Connects with Top Talent

-Career site content sets the stage for personal connections between each candidate and your company's team so candidates can get a sense of whether they'd add to the culture or align with the company’s mission, values, and vision.
+Sharing these styles of content sets the stage for personal connections between each candidate and your company's team so candidates can get a sense of whether they'd add to the culture or align with the company’s mission, values, and vision.

 Branding should also extend to external sites where your company might have a presence, like social media profiles and job boards.
 One key point?
 It should be consistent wherever your company's name or information may appear.